constantin-zackl/DataR/README.md

 * sort(): sorting the data
 * prcomp(): the Principal Component Analysis
 * server (), renderPlot(), renderText(): rendering dynamic Outputs
-* plot(), points(), arrows(), text(): Functions for Creating the PCA Plots
+* plot(), points(), arrows(), text(): Functions for creating the PCA Plots

 ## The results

 The Principal Component Analysis can reveal how exactly the patients vary in their expression.
 The Score Plot is a good start to see if there is a significant difference.
-For understanding this difference the Loading Plot shows the Genes which construct the view seen in the Score Plot.
-Strongly correlated Genes are expressed with very close arrows.
-The displayed Gene names can be used to get more information about the genes in the internet or databases.
+For understanding this difference the Loading plot shows the genes which construct the view seen in the Score plot.
+Strongly correlated genes are expressed with very close arrows.
+The displayed gene names can be used to get more information about the genes in databases.

 ## Further Information